-September is Pedestrian Safety Month in California
+October is National Pedestrian Safety Month

-Santa Ana, Ca (August 29, 2024): September is Pedestrian Safety Month in California.
+SANTA ANA, Ca. (Oct.
+4, 2024): October is National Pedestrian Safety Month.
 The Orange County Sheriff's Department would like to remind drivers to slow down and be alert for people walking on our roads.
 By always taking extra precautions, you can help protect pedestrians and reduce the risk of crashes and injuries.
 Walking should always be an easy and safe option for getting around any community.

-According to projections from the Governors Highway Safety Association, 7,318 pedestrians were killed in traffic crashes across the United States in 2023.
-In California alone, pedestrian deaths make up more than 27 percent of all traffic-related fatalities, highlighting the urgent need for increased awareness and safety measures on our roads.
+According to the National Highway Traffic Safety Administration, 7,522 pedestrians were killed in traffic crashes across the United States in 2022.
+In California alone, 1,158 pedestrians were struck and killed on California roads in 2022, accounting for 26 percent of all traffic-related fatalities in the state.
+The high number of pedestrians injured and killed on our roads highlights the urgent need for increased awareness and safety measures for people walking.